-For the purpose of these financial statements the Company determines the fair value of its investment based on the latest available unaudited financial information provided by K2.
-The Investment Manager reviews the details of the reported information obtained and considers, among other things, the following factors: (a) the net asset valuation; (b) the value date of the net asset value provided; (c) the basis of accounting.
+For the purpose of these financial statements the Company determines the fair value of its investment in K2 based on the net asset value (NAV) of K2 in its latest available unaudited financial statements.
+The directors review these details and consider, among other things, the following factors: (a) the net asset valuation; (b) the value date of the net asset value provided; and (c) the basis of accounting.
 When deemed necessary, adjustments to the NAV for relevant factors, such as liquidity and/or credit risks, are made to obtain the best estimate of fair value.
-As at the reporting date, the Board and the Investment Manager believe that the adjusted NAV of K2 is representative of its fair value.
+As at the reporting date, the Board and the Investment Manager believe that the NAV of K2 as per its 30 September 2016 unaudited financial statements is representative of the fair value of its investment in K2.

-The table below sets out information about significant unobservable inputs used as at 30 September 2015 in measuring financial instruments categorised as Level 3 in the fair value hierarchy.
+The table below sets out information about significant unobservable inputs used as at 30 September 2016 in measuring financial instruments categorised as Level 3 in the fair value hierarchy.